I got a Nikon Super Coolscan 5000 ED (sorry, that's really the name). Quick Summary: It's really great.

 I have a big stack of pictures to scan.
 It's curious how good I was about writing careful notes on all the framed pictures of place/trip/event/occasion, film number, frame number and usually year.
 When the time machine is invented I must send thanks back to myself annno 1991-1996 for doing that.
 (It's also curious how it seems like I was a much better photographer then than now, but that's for another posting...)

 I'll get to the fun ones with people soon enough (well, fun for the 5 occasional readers who knew me in that period.
 For you 2500+ daily readers looking for the regular serving of ...
 Actually, I've no idea what you are looking for!).
-Anyway, no matter what I find and scan I will post to my flickr account and occasionally to here or to vox.
+Anyway, no matter what I find and scan I will post to my flickr account and occasionally here.

 The technical quality of the scanner is amazing.
 It almost makes me want to put batteries in the old F-90 and take some more.
 The new fancy digital cameras might technically have better resolution and all, but "it just doesn't quite look the same".
 Sob sob.
 Of course, the workflow completely ruins it.
 Even scanning a strip of 6 pictures (which the scanner can do by itself) takes forever and a bit too much manual labor wheras with Aperture I can "process" hundreds of pictures in a snap.
 (Duncan compared Apple Aperture and Adobe Lightroom a few days ago).